Lamaze Labor Support Workshop

 Host a Lamaze Labor Support Workshop

 Labor and delivery nurses play an essential role in ensuring healthy, satisfying birth and breastfeeding initiation.
-The Lamaze Labor Support Workshop educates labor and delivery nurses to create the bridge between knowledge and practice!
+The Lamaze Labor Support Workshop educates labor and delivery nurses and midwives to create the bridge between knowledge and practice!

 Bring our Labor Support Workshop to your facility to:

-• Earn 7.50 Continuing Nursing Education Credits (CNE) and 7.50 Lamaze Contact Hours
+• Earn 7.50 Continuing Nursing Education Credits (CNE) and 7.50 Lamaze Contact Hours.

-• Improve critical labor support skills, including labor positions, non-pharmacological comfort measures, shared decision-making and more
+• Improve critical labor support skills, including labor positions, non-pharmacological comfort measures, shared decision-making and more.

-• Identify strategies to improve patient satisfaction and perinatal quality improvement measures
+• Identify strategies to improve patient satisfaction and perinatal quality improvement measures.

-• Boost your confidence knowing that the supportive care you are providing during labor is evidence-based
+• Boost your confidence knowing that the supportive care you are providing during labor is evidence-based.

-• Increase your knowledge and understanding of the role you play in improving Joint Commission Perinatal Care Core Measures relating to elective delivery, cesarean birth, and chestfeeding
+• Increase your knowledge and understanding of the role you play in improving Joint Commission Perinatal Care Core Measures relating to elective delivery, cesarean birth, and chest feeding.

 About the Workshop